 Generally considered a rare or "orphan" disease, AL amyloidosis is now believed by clinicians to be more prevalent than previously thought — but the condition is often misdiagnosed.
-Through the Amyloidosis Program at Dana-Farber/Brigham and Women's Cancer Center, additional and much needed study is underway to identify better diagnostic and treatment modalities.
+Through our Amyloidosis Program, additional and much needed study is underway to identify better diagnostic and treatment modalities.
 We are excited about the planned new clinical trials that may lead to better understanding of the disease, earlier diagnosis, and improved outcomes for patients.

 Our team takes a multidisciplinary approach to care for AL amyloidosis patients.
 This includes oncology specialists to treat the root cause of the abnormal protein production, as well as specialists in cardiology, nephrology, gastroenterology, neurology, and other areas to address complications that arise from the excess protein build-up on various organ systems.